 The brands fame spread to other European hotspots, becoming essential kit – almost a uniform – for the beach bound “Yuppy” where it would usually be accompanied by a signature and highly waterproof Swiss watch – up to at least 300m – often made by Rolex or Omega Rolex Submariner or Omega Seamaster Aqua Terra 150M Master Co-Axial

 In 1991, Loïc Berthet, took over the brand and added new models.
-The original model was also enhanced by the addition of a over the brand.
-He further develops the brand by adding a back pocket secured with Velcro with an eyelet “draining” hole and a cotton lining.
+He further developed the brand by adding a back pocket secured with Velcro with an eyelet “draining” hole and a cotton lining.

 As our Yuppy hero grew up he would often confront the challenges of parenthood.
 Vilebrequin, being savvy to their customer’s circumstances, realized that they could expand their collection and exponentially grow their market by the introduction in 1995 of the matching Father and Son range – with boy’s sizes starting at a minuscule 6 months.